What You Need Before You Book Dayle

 Attendees learned which fabrics are safest and which should be avoided.
 Dayle answered the questions that improve personal safety.
 Are all natural fibres green?
 Are all synthetics harmful?
 What choices are suitable for stain repellency?
 What heavy metals are used in fabrics and what are the alternatives?
 How can fabrics be safely cleaned?
 What are the best choices for fabrics?

-Greening of Healthcare Textiles
+Greening of Healthcare Textiles - October 19, 2010, London, Ontario

 was held for healthcare professionals seeking to make our hospitals ‘green’ for the benefit of patients, staff, and the environment.